Bitcoin drops below $20,000 as crypto selloff quickens

-Bitcoin, the most popular cryptocurrency, fell below the psychologically important threshold, dropping by as much as 9% to less than $19,000 and hovering around that mark, according to the cryptocurrency news site CoinDesk.
+Bitcoin, the most popular cryptocurrency, fell below the psychologically important threshold, dropping by as much as 12% to less than $18,100 by late afternoon on the East Coast, according to the cryptocurrency news site CoinDesk.

 The last time bitcoin was at that level was in November 2020, when it was on its way up to its all-time high of nearly $69,000, according to CoinDesk.
 Many in the industry had believed it would not fall under $20,000.

-Bitcoin has now lost more than 70% of its value since reaching that peak.
+Bitcoin has now lost more than 70% of its value since reaching its peak.

 Ethereum, another widely followed cryptocurrency that's been sliding in recent weeks, took a similar tumble on Saturday.